Ryan Smith (footballer): Kansas City Wizards/Sporting KC

 On 27 January 2010, Smith joined Grimsby Town on trial, playing for The Mariners in a behind the closed doors friendly against Hull City at Blundell Park.
 On 2 February 2010, it was reported that Smith would join Kansas City Wizards on trial during their preseason training camp in Arizona, and on 2 March he signed a two-year deal with the club.
 Smith scored on his Kansas City debut in a 4–0 win over D.C.
 United.

 While still under contract to Sporting Kansas City, Smith left in June 2011, eventually trialing in Spain with Real Zaragoza in July.
 Kansas City declined to transfer him, however.

 Chivas USA

 On 21 November 2011, Sporting Kansas City traded Smith's rights to Chivas USA in exchange for two 2012 MLS Supplemental Draft picks.

-Xanthi
+Skoda Xanthi

 Smith signed with Greek club Skoda Xanthi on 29 December 2012.